frigus02/go-tunneler/README.md

 # Go Tunneler

-> A layer 4 reverse proxy, which forwards packets through an HTTP tunnel.
+> A layer 4 reverse proxy, which forwards packets through an HTTP tunnel

 **This is an example implementation and not production ready.**